Sal1316/UCR-VERT-follow-along-coding/20-React/01-Activities/04-Stu_JSX-Expressions/README.md

 - ✅ It's done when I create the JavaScript variables requested in [JSXVariables.jsx](./Unsolved/src/components/JSXVariables.jsx).

-- ✅It's done when I render a `name` variable that will hold my name.
+- ✅ It's done when I render a `name` variable that will hold my name.

 - ✅ It's done when I render the number of letters in the `name` variable.